Stop 3 — St. Peter Sandstone

 Journey off the trail to a sandstone outcropping and find . . .

-St. Peter sandstone forms the exposed bedrock everywhere on Nachusa, with the exception of isolated exposures of dolomite at the Carpenter and Hook Larson units, and the bluffs along Clear Creek in the Orland tract.
-It forms the knobs on the Hamill–Winter Prairie and the ledges at Shabbona Savanna.
+St. Peter sandstone forms the exposed bedrock everywhere on Nachusa, with the exception of isolated exposures of dolomite (a type of limestone) at the Carpenter and Hook Larson units, and the bluffs along Babbling Brook in the Orland tract (seen along the Big Jump trail).
+The St. Peter sandstone forms the knobs on the Hamill–Winter Prairie and the ledges at Shabbona Savanna.
 It makes up the “castle rocks” that overlook Rock River at the state park near Oregon and the ‘starved rock” at the state park near Ottawa.

 CAUTION!
 Danger of falling.
 Stay well back from the cliff edges and do not climb on the rock faces, as the sandstone is very soft and can easily crumble under your weight.
 Feel free to explore the rock face all you like from the bottom, always being aware of the danger of falling rocks or other objects.